Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: User study

 \section{User study}

-In addition to the objective evaluation, we conducted a user study to perform a subjective evaluation on the Multi-Caps VGGSound dataset.
+We conducted a user study to perform a subjective assessment on the Multi-Caps VGGSound dataset.
 We used independent generation with MMAudio-S-16k as the baseline, corresponding to the case without negative audio guidance ($\beta=0$ in Eq.
 (9)), to assess the effectiveness of our proposed method.
 We randomly sampled five video-caption sets from the dataset (each video has five captions) and generated five audio tracks for each video using the baseline and the proposed method.
 As described in Section 5, we then synthesized composite audio for each video by mixing generated tracks, followed by loudness normalization.
 In total, we showed 60 videos to each evaluator (50 videos with individual audio tracks and 10 videos with composite audio).
 Human evaluators were asked to assess the quality of both individual audio tracks and the composite audio.

 For the evaluation of individual audio tracks, evaluators rated each track on a scale from 1 to 5 (1-5; Poor, Subpar, Fair, Good, Excellent) across the following three aspects: \begin{enumerate} \item \textbf{Separability}: High if the audio does not contain content already present in previous audio tracks. \item \textbf{Audio quality}: High if the audio is free from noise, distortion, or artifacts. \item \textbf{Text fidelity}: High if the audio accurately reflects the caption. \end{enumerate} For the evaluation of composite audio, we performed A/B testing on pairs of composite audios, one generated by the baseline and the other by our method.
-Specifically, five pairs of composite audios (each corresponding to the same video) were presented to evaluators, who were asked the following three questions for each pair: \begin{enumerate} \item Which audio is of higher quality? \item Which audio has better semantic alignment with the video? \item Which audio has better temporal alignment with the video? \end{enumerate} For each question, evaluators could choose from three response options: "Audio A is better", "Audio B is better", and "Neutral".
+Specifically, five pairs of composite audios (each corresponding to the same video) were presented to evaluators, who were asked the following three questions for each pair: \begin{enumerate} \item \textbf{Audio quality}: Which audio is of higher quality? \item \textbf{Semantic alignment}: Which audio has better semantic alignment with the video? \item \textbf{Temporal alignment}: Which audio has better temporal alignment with the video? \end{enumerate} For each question, evaluators could choose from three response options: "Audio A is better", "Audio B is better", and "Neutral".